basedcount/lemmy-automoderator/SPECS.md

 replace communities array with query (function handlers) foreign key for handler tables: on delete cascade

-+ table for shadowbanned / whitelisted users
++ table for whitelisted users